 MRT: Chinatown Station

-The proud heritage and architecture that bear Chinese’s influence in Chinatown are always abuzz with activity, dining options and just great for people watching.
+The proud heritage and architecture that bear Chinese influence in Chinatown are always abuzz with activity, dining options and just great for people watching.
 A visit to the Buddha Tooth Relic Temple is in order, which houses a tooth said to have belonged to Buddha.
 Cost = Free (but not free food of course!).

 China Town Street Food in Singapore

 Renew the spirit with a visit to the tranquil but dissimilar gardens situated on two artificial islands in Jurong Lake.
 The Chinese Garden offers pagodas, arched bridges and stones attributed to the style of the Imperial Sung dynasty (969 AD – 1126 AD).
 The Japanese Garden is accessible via a bridge and embraces the blending of rocks, lanterns, sand and water.
 Cost = Free!

 MRT: Ang Mo Kio Station, Then Bus No. 138 to Park entrance

 The Singapore Zoo does a popular “Night Safari” tour through a tropical rainforest as the wildlife tends to be more active at night.
 Enjoy this unique adventure and be up-close with their “open zoo” concept.
 The big cats are separated only by a moat.
 Cost = $33 Singapore Dollars ($24 USD) – the most expensive attraction on this list, but one that lasts all day!

 With the aromatic scents of a myriad of spices filling the air, Little India is everything Indian this side of New Delhi.
 The Sri Veerama Kaliamman Temple and the Sri Srinivasa Perumal Temple will ensure an authentic visit with their statues of Hindu deities.
 Cost = Free!

 MRT: Tanjong Pagar, use Exit G to Maxwell Road